abundiko/quiz-app/README.md

 cd github-quiz-app
 npm install
 ​
-Once the dependencies are installed, you can run the app by typing the following command in the terminal
+Once the dependencies are installed, you can run the app by typing the following command in the terminal:

 '''
 npm start
 ​'''

-The app will be served on port 3000.
+The app will be served on Port 3000.
 You can access it by opening the following URL in your browser: http://localhost:3000

 ​